Zion National Park with Kids: 8 Easy Hikes + Tips

 The warning sign along the route to Angels Landing summit in Utah.

-Angels Landing is an incredible hike which will test your mental and physical strength as you climb up the narrow trail of the Hogsback to the Angels Landing summit, at 1,488 ft above.
+Angels Landing is an incredible hike which will test your mental and physical strength as you climb up the narrow trail of the Hogsback to the Angels Landing summit, gaining about 1,488 feet (454 m) of elevation.

-On our family vacation to Zion, one parent hiked up Angels Landing, while the other took the kids on a series of easier kid-friendly Zion hikes.
+On our family vacation to Zion National Park, one parent hiked up Angels Landing, while the other took the kids on a series of easier kid-friendly Zion hikes.

 Read More